peternagy652/k8s_workshop/README.md

 ## Exercise XII.

-Deploying manifests one by one is cumbersome, let's use a solution and package our app together: using Helm.
+Data persistance, Persisted Volumes and their Claims.

 ## Exercise XIII.

-Collect logs and metrics, monitoring in practice.
+Deploying manifests one by one is cumbersome, let's use a solution and package our app together: using Helm.

 ## Exercise XIV.

-Updates, green-blue deployments, recovery and disruption budget.
+Collect logs and metrics, monitoring in practice.

 ## Exercise XV.

-Our database is not really stateful, utilize StatefulSets.
+Updates, green-blue deployments, recovery and disruption budget.

 ## Exercise XVI.

-There are no limitations everything is accessible, let's limit that with NetworkPolicies.
+Our database is not really stateful, utilize StatefulSets.

 ## Exercise XVII.